brandontkline/brandontkline/README.md

 <h1> Hi, I'm Brandon! | <a href="https://www.linkedin.com/in/brandontkline/">IT Support Specialist</a>☺</h1>
- 📍 Based in Michigan, USA | 🏢 Open to roles in Content and Chat Moderation.
+ 📍 Based in Michigan, USA | 🏢 Also open to roles in Content and Chat Moderation.

 <br/>
 <br/>